hackingmaterials/atomate/docs/index.rst

 The list of contributors to atomate can be found :doc:`here </contributors>`.

 atomate is currently in an alpha release.
 Although atomate is open source, currently no support is provided for atomate other than for those who are contributing to its development.
-There is an `atomate Google Group`_ dedicated for discussion and support related to development
+There is an `atomate Google Group`_ dedicated to discussion and support related to development

 .. _atomate Google Group: https://groups.google.com/forum/#!forum/atomate